gavinlyonsrepo/TM1638plus/README.md

 Overview
 --------------------------------------------
 * Name: TM1638plus
-* Description: An Arduino library to display data on a 8-digit TM1638 seven segment module This module supports the (8 KEY & 8 LED) variant which has 8 LED's and 8 Push buttons, and the (16 KEY QFY) variant which has 16 pushbuttons.
+* Description: An Arduino library to display data on a 8-digit TM1638 seven segment module.
+This library supports the (8 KEY & 8 LED) variant which has 8 LED's and 8 Push buttons, and the (16 KEY QFY) variant which has 16 pushbuttons.
 * Author: Gavin Lyons.
 * Development platform: Tested on Arduino UNO and NANO